bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 ### Getting Started
 First, if you're not already a partner and familiar with BigCommerce APIs and tools get started by...
 * become a partner
-* get aquainted with our apis
+* get acquainted with our apis
-* signup for dev account
+* sign-up for dev account
 * free trial / sandbox

 ### Building the App